The Resident Support Unit (RSU) provides a range of administrative and support services exclusively for junior medical staff.

-This section explains how and why you might need to interact with the RSU and vica verca.
+This section explains how and why you might need to interact with RSU and vice versa.
 It covers a number of key process and policies, of which all junior doctors should be aware.

-Direct contact with RSU staff is encouraged, either face to face or by phone.
-Many issues can often be solved by taking the time to talk.
-All junior medical staff are also advised to ensure that an e-mail record of interactions with RSU is maintained.
-When e-mailing RSU, there are two generic e-mail accounts which should ways be used in preference to RSU staff member's individual health e-mails.
+Direct contact with RSU staff is encouraged, either face-to-face or by phone.
+Many issues can be solved by taking the time to talk.
+All JMOs are advised to ensure that an email record of interactions with RSU is maintained.
+When emailing RSU, there are two generic accounts which should be used in preference to staff member's individual health emails.

-When RSU e-mails you, they will always use your health e-mail account.
-It is a breach of NSW Health policy to use a personal e-mail account for official work matters.
-It follows from this that, as a requirement of your employment, you must regularly check your health e-mail account.
+When RSU emails you, they will always use your health account.
+It is a breach of NSW Health policy to use a personal email account for official work matters.
+It follows from this that you must regularly check your health email account as a requirement of your employment.

 Paging remains the mainstay of internal communication.
 A page is made from internal phones by dialing: